 Businesses love to save money.
 Executives constantly ask, “What would X cost me here?” and “What would it cost me elsewhere?”
 When you pull forecast data, you see that SEO can yield results at a cheaper price than paid search.

-For example, if a company’s Traffic Potential – which can be found in the Keyword Research Grid feature of seoClarity’s platform – was 3.9 million and the CPC was $2, they would be willing to pay $7.8 million for that traffic.
+For example, if a company’s Traffic Potential – which can be found in the Keyword Research Grid in the seoClarity platform – was 3.9 million and the CPC was $2, they would be willing to pay $7.8 million for that traffic.

 How Forecasting Makes Money

-It’s much easier for an organization to buy into a business case for SEO when it allows them to make more money in addition to saving costs.
-Saving money is a secondary objective, but it is easy for an SEO to show, that’s why you go after it first.
+Saving money is a secondary objective, but it is easy for an SEO to show.
+That’s why you go after it first.

-Let’s take a look at how you can answer “How much money would this make the company?” the next time someone asks you.
-As we’ve seen, potential traffic can reveal potential sales, and therefore potential revenue for a company.
+Answering the question of "how much money would this make the company?" starts with estimating potential traffic.
+This helps reveal potential sales and therefore potential revenue for a company.

-Here’s how to forecast your potential with seoClarity’s Traffic Potential tool:1.
-Go to GSC and pull the last 90 days data.
+Here’s how to forecast your potential with seoClarity’s SEO Forecasting tool, Traffic Potential:

 Remember, GSC is the only valid source of CTR data.
 Upload this data into the settings page.
 (Note: use non-brand CTR for all estimates and forecasts).